mathigon/textbooks/content/fractals/content.md

     // Chaos game: https://www.youtube.com/watch?v=kbKtFN71Lfs

-In the Chaos Game, we start with an empty triangle and select a random point in the middle.
+{.fixme} In the Chaos Game, we start with an empty triangle and select a random point in the middle.
 We then choose one of the three vertices of the triangle at random, and mark the point at the centre of the line from the random point to the vertex.
 Then we repeat the process, starting with that new point…